subond/kbdi-ffdi/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-kbdi-ffdi: Keech Byram Drought Index and McArthur's Forest Fire Danger Index
+Keech Byram Drought Index and McArthur's Forest Fire Danger Index
 ==============================================================================
 kbdi-ffdi is a Python package for calculating the Keech-Byram Drought Index (KBDI) and McArthur's Forest Fire Danger Index (FFDI) from daily surface-level meteorological data.
 KBDI and FFDI are commonly used metrics for assessing drought and fire danger in South Africa and Australia.
-With kbdi-ffdi, you can compute KBDI and FFDI from csv data or netCDF data and save the results.
+With the kbdi-ffdi Python package, you can compute KBDI and FFDI from csv data or netCDF data and save the results.

+:download:`Technical Report <ffdi_kbdi_technical_report.pdf>`

 .. toctree::